 You’ll usually use ORU in response to an order to provide clinical observations.
 Types of observations reported in an ORU message include imaging study reports, clinical lab results, EKG pulmonary functions study results, or patient conditions (such as vital signs, symptoms, notes, etc.)

-A DFT message describes a financial transaction transmitted between systems and is used for patient accounting purposes (and so that claims can be generated).
-Trigger events for a DFT message include procedure ordered, scheduled, or completed.
+A DFT message describes a financial transaction transmitted between systems and is used for patient accounting purposes (so that claims can be generated).
+Trigger events for a DFT message include procedures ordered, scheduled, or completed.